ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ## Public key registries

 Issuer's must provide their public keys to clients along with details about the cryptographic ciphersuite that they are using.
-For reasons that we will go into subsequently, Clients need sources of truth for learning information about the Server configuration that is being used.
+In {{privacy}}, we address the importance of providing Clients with sources of truth for learning the Server's key configuration.

-In particular, Server key material should be hosted publicly at tamper-proof locations that are globally consistent.
+In particular, Server key material should be hosted publicly at tamper-proof locations -- known as key registries -- that are globally consistent.
 Clients that retrieve key information for a Server should be assured that this key information is the same for all other clients.
 This is to protect against Servers that try and track users by issuing individual keys for each user.

-We RECOMMEND that any key registry is append-only, and publishes the timings of all updates.
+We RECOMMEND that any key registry is append-only, and publishes the timings of all Server updates.
 The key registry should be operated independently of any Issuer that publishes key material to the registry.
-This ensures that any Client can make better judgements on whether to trust the registry (and the Issuer itself).
+This ensures that any Client can make better judgements on whether to trust the registry (and each Server).

 ## Key rotation

 Token issuance associates all issued tokens with a particular choice of key.
-If a Server issues tokens with many keys, then this may harm the anonymity of the Client, by being able to map the Client's access patterns by inspecting the tokens that it owns.
+If a Server issues tokens with many keys, then this may harm the anonymity of the Client.
+For example, they would be able to map the Client's access patterns by inspecting which key each token they possess has been issued under.

-To prevent against this Server's MUST only use one private key for issuing tokens at any given time.
-Two keys that are used for redemption are permitted to allow Servers to rotate keys in a way that doesn't invalidate all tokens that a Client owns.
+To prevent against this, Servers MUST only use one private key for issuing tokens at any given time.
+Two keys that are used for redemption are permitted to allow Servers to rotate keys smoothly.

-Key rotations must be limited for similar reasons, see
+Key rotations must be limited for similar reasons.
+See
 {{parametrization}} for guidelines on what frequency of key rotations are permitted.